pachyderm/pachyderm/doc/docs/master/reference/config_spec.md

 #### Source

-An int specifying where the config came from.
-This is for internal use, and shouldn't be modified.
+An integer that specifies where the config came from.
+This parameter is for internal use only and should not be modified.

 #### Pachd Address